JFGC97/Periodic-Table-Database/README.md

 periodic_table.sql - Script in SQL to build the periodic table

-* All tasks solved in this database dump
+* All tasks below were solved in this database dump

     You should rename the weight column to atomic_mass